 In addition to part-specific CAD files, general purpose measurement and alignment tools can be created for use as overlays.
-Premier Software will automatically scale the CAD file to precisely the correct size to match the size of the image.
+Premier Software will automatically scale the CAD file precisely to the correct size to exactly match the size of the image.